matteoalbanese/ChainSolver_Hedera/README.md

 ## Run this dapp locally
-Clone this repository in your terminal running\n
+<p>Clone this repository in your terminal running</p>
-This command clones the pw-hedera repository into your desired directory.
+<p>This command clones the pw-hedera repository into your desired directory.</p>
 > git clone https://github.com/matteoalbanese/pw-hedera.git